 Since Ms Dagmar Kollmann resigned from her office - at her own request - with effect from 31 October 2021, Dr Günther Bräunig has temporarily assumed the position as Chairman of the Audit and Digitalisation Committee.
-Accordingly, the Supervisory Board and the Audit and Digitalisation Committee have been chaired by the same person since 1 November 2021.
+Accordingly, the Supervisory Board and the Audit and Digitalisation Committee have been chaired by the same person since 1 November 2021 (until 19 May 2022).
 At its meeting on 20 January 2022, the Supervisory Board resolved to apply for the court appointment of Gertraud Dirscherl to the Supervisory Board, which the Local Court (Amtsgericht) approved on 2 February 2022.
-Should Gertraud Dirscherl's appointment be confirmed by way of her election at the next ordinary Annual General Meeting, she is scheduled to assume the Chair of the Audit and Digitalisation Committee.
+In the context of the annual general meeting on 19 May 2022 Gertraud Dirscherl also has been elected by the shareholders to the Supervisory Board.
+On the same day the Supervisory Board has appointed Gertraud Dirscherl as Chair of the Audit and Digitalisation Committee.